Table of Contents

 - The geographical center of the United States of America can be found in Rugby, North Dakota.

-North Dakota is also home to the Theodore Roosevelt National Park, The Lewis and Clark Interpretive Center and Fort Mandan, Notre Dame football, and the world’s largest buffalo statue in Buffalo City, North Dakota (26 feet tall and 46 feet long, to be exact.)
+North Dakota is also home to the Theodore Roosevelt National Park, the Lewis and Clark Interpretive Center and Fort Mandan, Notre Dame football, and the world’s largest buffalo statue in Buffalo City, North Dakota (26 feet tall and 46 feet long, to be exact).

-And when it comes to North Dakota travel nurse jobs, you will be pleased to know the opportunities abound for both big city and rural nursing positions.
+When it comes to North Dakota travel nurse jobs, you will be pleased to know the opportunities abound for both big city and rural nursing positions.

 What Are The High-Demand Travel Nursing Specialities in North Dakota Right Now?